 This work uses a portable subset of the GPU computation model, using workgroup shared memory to communicate between threads within a dispatch, and multiple dispatches to pass data from one workgroup partition to another.
 The state of the art in high performance prefix sum implementations is decoupled look-back[Merrill and Garland 2016], which performs a single pass rather than multiple dispatches, and uses message passing between workgroups to propagate the partial results.
 The primary performance advantage of this technique is eliminating the need to read the input twice, which is important because prefix sum is usually limited by raw memory bandwidth.
 It may be interesting to apply such a single-pass technique to the parentheses matching problem, though it may be tricky, and it is not obvious that memory bandwidth is the limiting factor.
-Similarly, it is worth exploring whether subgroups can speed the communication of partial results between threads, compared with workgroup shared memory.
+Similarly, it is worth exploring whether subgroups can speed the communication of partial results between threads, compared with workgroup shared memory, though with an increase in the difficulty of writing portable compute shader code.